Guinea-Bissau Landscape © jbdodane

-The capital Bissau has the country's best tourist facilities although these are still very limited.
-Roads are notoriously rough with one traveller advising that the road to Goba is for 'perverse masochists' only!
+The capital, Bissau, has the country's best tourist facilities although these are still very limited.
+The roads of Guinea-Bissau are notoriously rough, making getting around the country challenging.
 In general the very limited tourist infrastructure makes Guinea-Bissau a destination that attracts only adventure travellers and overlanders.

-A terrible civil war broke out in 1998 and although hostilities have ceased a succession of military coups since then has ensured the country remains in a state of uncertainty.
-Currently the borders are open and conditions favourable for intrepid travellers; however, you are strongly advised to stay abreast of current developments before departure.
+A terrible civil war broke out in 1998 and although hostilities have ceased a succession of military coups since then has ensured the country remains somewhat unstable.
+Travellers are therefore strongly advised to stay abreast of current developments before departure.

 Become our Guinea-Bissau Travel Expert